Hike to waterfall: 1/4 mile Level: Easy

 Dogs-Friendly: Not on trails but allowed at campground Kid-Friendly: Yes

 Green Valley Falls lays within a campground which offers 74 campsites.
 The sites are located at an elevation of 4,000 feet where the Sweetwater River spills over boulders on its 55 mile trip southwest to San Diego Bay.

 On our hike we saw what looked to be mortars, although I can’t verify that’s what they were.
-I do know that the presence of Indigenous peoples in the area dates back a minimum of 7000 years.
+I do know that the presence of Indigenous peoples in the area dates back around 12,000 years.

-Traces of ancient and pre-contact civilizations are found in the park, and there is evidence that it was the site of summer camps and villages.
-The name "Cuyamaca" is a Spanish version of the name for this area used by the Kumeyaay peoples.
-They called it Ekwiiyemak, meaning "the place where it rains."
+There is evidence that it was the site of summer camps and villages.
+The name "Cuyamaca" is a Spanish version of the name for this area used by the Kumeyaay.
+They call it Ekwiiyemak, meaning "the place where it rains."